Institutional Metaphors for Designing Large-Scale Distributed AI versus AI Techniques for Running Institutions

 The main weakness of contemporary AI lies in trying to capitalize too much on optimizing and reasoning about the evidence and options for action (\emph{generate \& test} paradigm) within known requirements, constraints and problem formulation, rather than looking into underlying phenomena of niche construction and adaptiveness, and finding requirements as related to social roles.
 Deciding to target social roles, rather than formulating requirements on an individual basis, follows from Heiner's theory and is cognitively supported by the observation that also humans actually perform better at deontic reasoning than evidential reasoning \citep{Mercier2011}, and acquire this ability earlier (as small children).

-Interestingly, the AI \& Law discipline can be thought as originating from reversing the general AI attitude, by focusing strongly on the conflict between goals, and the mechanisms by which we acquire and select them (\emph{normativity}, or, even more deeply, \emph{values}).
+Interestingly, the AI \& Law discipline \citep{Bench-Capon2012} can be thought as originating from reversing the general AI attitude, \Gio{that is}, by focusing strongly on the conflict between goals, and the mechanisms by which we acquire and select them (\emph{normativity}, or, even more deeply, \emph{values}).
 Capitalizing on this experience, even considering the automatic discovery of ecological niches too ambitious, one could still aim for the automated design of compositions of social roles meant to achieve certain given requirements.
 The core problem in obtaining such construction would be of detecting and solving the internal role conflicts, and doing so by internalizing pluralism (normative, value, epistemological).
 A critical part in the design would lie in settling adequate data and knowledge roles, the ones which carry data and knowledge between behavioural niches.
 An improvident centralization of data, for instance, might enable the utilization of the collected information for purposes non-intended by the data-providing agents.
 This unveils the need of a \textit{principle of \textbf{data-information minimization}}, i.e. that the provision/collection of data is calibrated to the adequateness of reasons for access to information (dependent on the social role attributed to the requestor and thus the social context), rather than a token-based principle of least privilege (dependent on the requestor). \Gio{In other words, it urges for a revisitation of the function of responsibility attributed to computational entities (see e.g. \cite{Sileno2020}).}